Get documents signed by Shah Jahan, SC says on Wakf board’s Taj ownership plea

 The Archaeological Survey of India had moved the court in appeal against a decision of the board in 2005 ordering that the Taj be registered as the board's property.
 There is currently a stay on that order.

 When the Board argued that the emperor had executed a wakfnama in favour of the board, Justice Misra posed a few questions.
 How did he sign the wakfnama?
 He was in jail and used to view the monument while in custody.
 The CJI also said that the Taj and other monuments built by the Mughals were passed on to the British.
-Post independence it was with the government of India and was managed by the ASI, the CJI also said.
+"Post-independence, it was with the government of India and was managed by the ASI", the CJI also said.